-Your local building department may have archived permit drawings or floor plans, especially for homes with prior renovations.
+Your local building department (in many cities, these departments are the main repositories for building records) may have archived permit drawings or floor plans, especially for homes with prior renovations.
 Availability varies by town and age of the home.
 If records exist, they can often be requested and copied, though you may need to file a formal request or visit in person.

-If your home was built in the last 10 to 20 years, the original builder or architect may still have a copy of the plans.
-Access depends on their records, company policies, or whether the business is still operating.
+If your home was built in the last 10 to 20 years, the original builder or architect, since builders and architects often retain copies of the original plans, may still have a copy of the plans.
+The architect's office may be able to provide these documents if it still exists.
+Access depends on their records, the builder's archives, company policies, or whether the business is still operating.
 In some cases, these documents may be released to you with permission or a processing fee.
+Additionally, contacting the original owner can sometimes yield the original set of blueprints or plans.

 Lenders or title companies may have received basic sketches or plans during closing.
 These are typically limited in detail and may not meet code or permit standards, but they can help confirm the home's layout.
 It's worth asking during refinancing or when reviewing your closing documents.

-Some former owners may have kept original documents, sketches, or renovation plans.
-If you’re still in contact with them, ask if they left behind or can share anything.
-It’s not common, but occasionally homeowners will pass along drawings during a sale, especially if work was recently done.
+Some former owners, or the previous owner or original homeowner, may have kept original documents, sketches, or renovation plans.
+If you’re still in contact with the owner, ask if they left behind or can share anything.
+It’s not common, but occasionally the original homeowner or previous owner will pass along drawings during a sale, especially if work was recently done.

 Sometimes closing packets include a property survey, basic layout, or marketing sketch.
 These can be helpful in visualizing the home, but aren't usable for permitting or construction.
 Still, they may be useful as a general reference or to compare with newer measured plans.